yvien226/SQL-Queries/README.md

 # SQL-Scripts
-Useful SQL scripts for managing data
+A repo to store SQL queries for managing data and projects written in SQL